-- SPI Operate at faster data transmission rates = 8Mbits or more compared to other communication peripherals like UART and I2C.
+SPI Operate at faster data transmission rates = 8Mbits or more compared to other communication peripherals like UART and I2C.
 This is as SPI can transfer data without interruption where any number of bits being sent and received in a continuous stream compared to UART and I2C.

 Back to SPI, it uses separate lines for data and a shared clock to keep both master and slave to be in sync.
 The shared clock functions as an oscillating signal which tells the receiver when to sample the data bits on the data line.
 One bit of data is transferred in each clock cycle which means the speed of data transfer is being determined by the frequency of clock signal which is generated by the master, and the data is transmitted bit by bit.

 When the receiving slave detects the clock signal, it will get ready to read data bits on the data line.
 SPI is used in places where speed is important like flash memory (eg. SD cards), display modules, places where info updates and changes quickly (eg. sensors, thermometers), real-time clocks (RTCs), analog-to-digital converters, and many more.